rzlamrr/esp32s3-dht-ntp-oled-mqtt/README.md

-# ESP32 using ESP-IDF from the coommand line.
+# ESP32 and ESP32-C3 using ESP-IDF from the command line.

 *The starting point for this project is the `blink` example and the original README can be found at <https://github.com/espressif/esp-idf/blob/master/examples/get-started/blink/README.md>.
 Everything in this README is mine.